airtai/faststream-gen/README.md

 `faststream_gen` CLI will create `faststream-gen` folder and save generated FastStream `application.py` inside the folder.
-We know that no one likes code full of errors, that’s why we generate and run tests along with the generated application!
+We know that no one likes code full of errors, that’s why `faststream_gen` generates and run tests along with the generated application!
 Next to `application.py` you will find the `test.py` script for testing your FastStream application!

 In the `faststream-gen` folder you will find following files: